 Formal Rejection Letter to Decline Job Offer (Samples)

-A letter to decline a job offer is a formal document sent to a hiring manager or employer by a candidate to politely decline a job offer extended to them.
+It is a formal letter or document sent to a hiring manager or employer by a candidate to politely decline a job offer extended to them.
 It is also referred to as a declination letter.
-In the letter, the candidate expresses their appreciation for the offer and includes a respectful and courteous explanation of the reason for declining it.
+In it, the candidate expresses their appreciation for the offer and includes a respectful and courteous explanation of the reason for declining it.

-You should communicate your decision in writing because the letter is part of the official record.
+You should communicate your decision in writing because this document is part of the official record.
 This helps preserve your relationship with the recipient.
-Choose your words carefully and remain respectful throughout the letter.
+Choose your words carefully and remain respectful throughout.
 This not only projects you favorably to the recipient but also encourages them to consider you for future employment opportunities.

 To help you draft a professional letter, this article will address the reasons that may necessitate its use and provide a step-by-step guide on how to draft it.
 Samples and templates have also been provided to assist you with the writing process.